Wolfieeewolf/LightscapePlugin/docs/SpatialEffectsSystem_Handover.md

 2. **Colors not updating**
    - Check EffectManager update loop
    - Verify device assignments in SpatialGrid
+   - Make sure to use OpenRGB helper functions for color operations (RGB vs BGR issues)

 3. **UI controls not working**
    - Ensure signals are connected